NEXT HULF TALK: Saturday 27th November 2021, 2-5pm

 (free admission, no booking required)

-The Hawkesbury Upton Literature Festival is a FREE public event celebrating books and reading.
-Founded in 2015 by local author Debbie Young, it is now a permanent fixture in the Cotswolds’ cultural calendar on a Saturday close to World Book Night, the global celebration of books and reading that is focused on readers rather than authors.
+The Hawkesbury Upton Literature Festival is a public event celebrating books and reading.
+Founded in 2015 by local author Debbie Young, it is now a permanent annual fixture in the Cotswolds’ cultural calendar on the last Saturday in April, to coincide as closely as possible with World Book Night, the global celebration of books and reading that is focused on readers rather than authors.

-Hawkesbury Primary School is just one of five village venues that host HULF (illustration copyright T E Shepherd 2017)
+Hawkesbury Primary School is just one of six village venues that host HULF (illustration copyright T E Shepherd 2017)